coldclimate/omnomfrickinnom/content/blog/2020-04-25-mongolian-beef.markdown

 * Pour most of the oil out, leaving enough to coat the bottom of the pan
 * Put the garlic and ginger into the pan and stir round as they brown
 * Add the onions towards the end and stir round for another minute.
 You're aiming for them still firm with browned edges
-* Add all the sauce ingrediants, stir frantically until it all starts to bubble
+* Add all the sauce ingredients, stir frantically until it all starts to bubble
 * Add the beef, turn the heat off, stir it round to make sure the beef is well coated
 * Serve over rice (I made the egg fried rice from a previous post)